White Forest Cake: tender, moist vanilla cake topped with cherry sauce, fresh cherries and chocolate whipped cream topped with white chocolate mousse.

 WHAT CAN I DO WITH LOTS OF CHERRIES?

-My favorite way to enjoy fresh cherries is simply as is. i love how juicy and sweet they are.
+My favorite way to enjoy fresh cherries is simply as is.
 I also love using cherries to make these creamy Chocolate Cherry Popsicles.
 This white forest cake is my first cake recipe with cherries and it did not disappoint.

 PART OF THIS WHITE FOREST CAKE